Tuxedo Junction: Other recordings

-"Tuxedo Junction" was covered by numerous bands and swing orchestras and solo artists, including The Andrews Sisters, Ella Fitzgerald, Duke Ellington, Harry James, Frankie Avalon and Joe Jackson.
+"Tuxedo Junction" was covered by numerous bands and swing orchestras and solo artists, including The Andrews Sisters, Ella Fitzgerald, Duke Ellington, Georgia Lee, Harry James, Frankie Avalon and Joe Jackson.
 Stan Kenton included it on his 1961 Mellophonium Magic album.
 It became the theme song for The Manhattan Transfer, first recorded on their album The Manhattan Transfer in 1975.
 Bob Marley used this song as an inspiration for his hit "Kaya".
 It was also the inspiration for an all-girl disco group, entitled "Tuxedo Junction".

 The song was used in the movies The Glenn Miller Story, The Gene Krupa Story, and the Woody Allen film The Curse of the Jade Scorpion.